Chicago in the 1930s: 1932–1933

 In 1932, the Chicago democrats got into power and Franklin Roosevelt achieved 98% votes from the Twenty Fourth ward.
 Eddy Kelly was elected mayor and the Chicago democrats, who ruled so overwhelmingly that they held office for nearly 70 years, until the end of the 1900s.
 They played a key role in the elections of Harry Truman and John F Kennedy.
-The Chicago democrats could deliver the votes in every other way.
-In 1932, Chicago as a city was about 100 years old since it was established by Jean Baptiste Du Sable, and had developed into a massive city with a huge population of 3.4 million in 1932.
+By 1932, Chicago as a city was about 100 years old since it was established by Jean Baptiste Du Sable, and had grown to a population of 3.4 million.

 In 1932, the Chicago school system was also in tatters and the banking industry went into a tailspin as many of the banks who had invested in the electric company "The Common Wealth Edison" busted during the Great Depression as the stock market crashed.

 In May 1932, Al Capone began serving his 11-year sentence for tax evasion, in Atlanta, GA.
 He was later transferred to Alcatraz Island to finish his sentence.

 The Gangster Era came to an end in 1933.
 It had lasted since 1919 when Prohibition began.
 The 1920s saw gangsters, including Al Capone, Dion O'Banion, Bugs Moran and Tony Accardo battle law enforcement and each other on the streets of Chicago during the Prohibition era.

 The Century of Progress World's Fair took place in 1933 from May 27 to November 1 and named "A Century of Progress".
 On February 15, 1933, Mayor Anton Cermak was shot while standing near President-elect Roosevelt in Miami; the mayor died on March 6.
 In December 1933, violence broke out by communists in the city.
 On December 17 they attacked a parade of Ukrainians.
 By 1933, four years after the start of the Great Depression, unemployment reached 50 percent.

 In early 1933, after one of his gang turned on him, Theodore "Handsome Jack" Klutas was machine-gunned to death by cops.
 Thus, ending the gang's kidnapping spree.

 In 1929, Robert Maynard Hutchins was the fifth president of the University of Chicago when the university underwent many changes during his 24-year tenure.
 He had eliminated varsity football from the university in an attempt to emphasize academics over athletics.
 He organized the university's graduate work into its current four divisions and a liberal-arts curriculum known as the Common Core was also added.
 In 1933, his proposal to merge the University of Chicago and Northwestern University into a single university did not come through During his tenure in office, the development of University of Chicago Hospitals, now known as the University of Chicago Medical Center, was completed and enrolled its first medical students, and also at the same time the Committee on Social Thought was created.